Psychoanalysis, Science, and Hermeneutics: The Vicious Circles of Adversarial Discourse

 Defensive Dismissal of the Scientific Canons of Evidence

-This little story from the early stage of my professional career has, I think, interesting implications for both sides of the artificial divide that has been created in our field.
+This little story has interesting implications for both sides of the artificial divide that has been created in our field.
 On the one hand, it points to the importance of transcending obsessional criteria like manuals.
 Explicitly spelled out criteria sometimes are the best path to knowledge, but sometimes they are an obstacle.
 But it is also important to be clear that although I have been rather hard on the proponents of “empirically validated” treatments thus far, there are equal and opposite excesses to be found among their opponents.
-What I have said thus far should not be taken as giving wholesale license to the self-indulgence that is the evil twin of scientism.
-That is, the message is not – or should not be – simply “trust my judgment.”
+But the self-indulgence is the evil twin of scientism.
+That is, the message should not be simply “trust my judgment.”
 We made the effort in our study to assess the inter-rater reliability of our judgments for a reason.

 What I mean by self-indulgence is well illustrated by a posting on a psychoanalytic list serve I belong to that was discussing the necessity for empirical validation of psychoanalytic ideas and the effectiveness of psychoanalytic work.
-The writer was a fairly well-known psychoanalytic author.
-I will protect him from himself by not mentioning his name.
-But I will quote his point of view.
+The writer was a fairly well-known psychoanalytic author, whose name I won’t mention.
 In joining the fray on the side of clinical observation and against systematic empirical evaluation (which, again, should not be equated with manuals or randomized clinical trials), this author said the following:

 Interestingly, this same author, in the same message, informs us of his love of and fascination with science.
 This is a frequent, and comfortably self-congratulatory, expression of bland piety toward science, expressed by many participants in the list serve exchange I am referring to, and it seems to express a love of science as long as it doesn’t interfere with their beliefs.
 The motto seems to be, “science for the masses, intuition for moi.”

-Put differently, rejection of the narrow and political criteria for empirical validation is appropriate, but often it disguises a rejection – sometimes smug, sometimes defensive, sometimes both – of all systematic efforts to validate the clinical efficacy of psychoanalysis or the ideas on which it is based.
-Behind banners such as postmodernism, constructivism, or hermeneutics, and employing tiresome straw man depictions of “positivists,” these defenders of the faith ironically ignore some of the most fundamental implication of psychoanalysis itself – that we are extremely prone to self-deception; that this self-deception is often motivated and generally not noticed; that it serves to keep us more comfortable, to not notice what would ruffle our psychic feathers; that our very perceptions, our convictions about what we have “seen with our own eyes,” are subject both to motivated and to unmotivated skews and distortions; that our memories too are suspect, and hence it is dangerous to trust them if we rely on after-the-fact recollections (the mode in psychoanalytic papers) rather than systematically recorded accounts.
-It is precisely the scientific method that has developed to deal with this state of affairs.
+Put differently, rejection of the narrow and political criteria for empirical validation is appropriate, but often it disguises a rejection-sometimes smug, sometimes defensive, sometimes both-of all systematic efforts to validate the clinical efficacy of psychoanalysis or the ideas on which it is based.
+Behind banners such as postmodernism, constructivism, or hermeneutics, and employing tiresome straw man depictions of “positivists,” these defenders of the faith ironically ignore some of the most fundamental implications of psychoanalysis itself-that we are extremely prone to self-deception; that this self-deception is often motivated and generally not noticed; that it serves to keep us more comfortable, to not notice what would ruffle our psychic feathers; that our very perceptions, our convictions about what we have “seen with our own eyes,” are subject both to motivated and to unmotivated skews and distortions; that our memories too are suspect, and hence it is dangerous to trust them if we rely on after-the-fact recollections (the mode in psychoanalytic papers) rather than systematically recorded accounts.
+The scientific method has developed precisely to deal with this state of affairs.
 Science, in all of its various methodological forms, is essentially a means of attempting to observe in a way that at least partly addresses our proneness to see what we want to see and remember what we want to remember.

 This does not mean the dictatorship of one particular methodology.
 Science is a term whose precise meaning is very difficult to pin down, but whose spirit is easy to detect if one is both honest and reasonably aware of the way our perceptions and convictions can lead us astray.
 We do not have to abandon our concern with nuances and subtleties of subjective experience or with unconscious influences on thought, feeling, and behavior in order to be “scientific.”
 Yes, it is true that the subtleties of affect and experience can be difficult to capture in systematic studies, and that many published studies are concerned with trivialities or superficialities that seem to working clinicians quite irrelevant to the work they do.
 But if we have a less ritualistic or obsessive-compulsive understanding of what science is, there are possibilities of harnessing its safeguards while also employing the same empathic and perceptive capabilities of the clinician that she relies on in the consulting room.
-Remember, as one small example, the study I mentioned earlier, in which the “mechanics” or trappings of science did not work but the systematic employment of ordinary emotional sensitivity proved to be both meaningful and reliable.
-In a similar vein, we may note Westen and Weinberger’s (2004) demonstration that the old dichotomy between clinical and statistical methods is a false one, and that often what is most effectively combined in statistical fashion are not simplistic checkmarks on self-report instruments or the evaluations of lay observers but the sophisticated judgments of experienced clinicians (but bear in mind as well their powerful arguments that combining what clinicians do well and what statistical analysis does well yields the most useful and reliable knowledge).
+In the study I mentioned earlier, the “mechanics” or trappings of science did not work but the systematic employment of ordinary emotional sensitivity proved to be both meaningful and reliable.
+In a similar vein, we may note Westen and Weinberger’s (2004) demonstration that the old dichotomy between clinical and statistical methods is a false one, and that often what is most effectively combined in statistical fashion are not simplistic checkmarks on self-report instruments or the evaluations of lay observers but the sophisticated judgments of experienced clinicians (their powerful arguments are that combining what clinicians do well and what statistical analysis does well yields the most useful and reliable knowledge).

 Viewpoints and Methodologies

-No one point of view “owns” science – not cognitive behavior therapists, not neuroscientists, not practitioners of controlled clinical trials.
-Science is simply a way of keeping ourselves honest and, often, of amplifying our perception via new methodologies and technologies – whether they be the telescope, the microscope, the particle accelerator or, for that matter, the tape recorder.
+No one point of view “owns” science-not cognitive behavior therapists, not neuroscientists, not practitioners of controlled clinical trials.
+Science is simply a way of keeping ourselves honest and, often, of amplifying our perception via new methodologies and technologies-whether they be the telescope, the microscope, the particle accelerator or the tape recorder.

-We still have not exhausted the potential of such simple methodological innovations as the audio and video recorder, not to mention the further possibilities for enhancing our observational acuity represented by methods of analyzing such data in a frame by frame way (e.g., Beebe & Lachmann, 2002; Stern, 1985; Tronick, 1989).
-This work, along with, for example, the systematic research on attachment and reflective function, which utilizes transcripts of tape recorded interviews (e.g., Fonagy, 2001; Fonagy, Target, Steele, & Steele, 1998; Main & Goldwyn, 1998; Hesse,1999) shows how clinically meaningful findings can derive from new observational methods that enable us to notice phenomena that we otherwise might miss, including phenomena that are close to the heart of the interests of psychoanalytic and other more “clinical” theorists.
+We have to mention the further possibilities for enhancing our observational acuity represented by methods of analyzing such data in a frame by frame way (Beebe & Lachmann, 2002; Stern, 1985; Tronick, 1989).
+This work, along with, for example, the systematic research on attachment and reflective function, which utilizes transcripts of tape recorded interviews (Fonagy, 2001; Fonagy, Target, Steele, & Steele, 1998; Main & Goldwyn, 1998; Hesse,1999) shows how clinically meaningful findings can derive from new observational methods that enable us to notice phenomena that we otherwise might miss, including phenomena that are close to the heart of the interests of psychoanalytic and other more “clinical” theorists.

 In a different realm, closer to what today is clinically possible, the work of Luborksy and his colleagues on what he calls the symptom-context method (Luborsky, 1996) illustrates this kind of investigative bootstrapping very well in the “real world.”
 Luborsky’s psychological inquiries are triggered by particular, characteristic and repeated symptomatic acts or events (they can be somatic, such as a pain or a twitch, or they can be psychological, such as an experience of forgetting what one was going to say).
 Using those events as the starting point, he systematically investigates the context of meaning that precedes and follows the target event.
 By looking very closely at material that has been tape recorded, one can notice sequences and connections that are easily overlooked as the material flies by in “real time.”